 Metastatic Breast Cancer (MBC)*, also called advanced breast cancer (ABC) and secondary breast cancer, means that the cancer has spread from where it started in the breast to other parts of the body.
 It is also referred to as stage IV breast cancer.
 Women with Metastatic Breast Cancer (MBC) face different challenges compared to women with earlier stages of breast cancer and today many of their needs are unmet and not well understood.
 For this reason EUROPA DONNA – The European Breast Cancer Coalition (ED) has made MBC a priority for its future advocacy activities.
 This section of our website is dedicated exclusively to advocacy for and with women living with MBC.

 ED has been introducing MBC elements into all of our education, information and policy projects, ensuring that MBC advocacy topics are included in EBCC (European Breast Cancer Conference) programmes, EUROPA DONNA Pan European Conference programmes, as well as workshops for women with MBC at our Advocacy Leader Conferences of 2014 and 2016.
-In 2017 we will launch the 1st EUROPA DONNA Metastatic Breast Cancer Advocacy Conference on 9-11 June.
+In 2017 we held the 1st EUROPA DONNA Metastatic Breast Cancer Advocacy Conference in June, and in 2018 we will launch the 1st EUROPA DONNA Metastatic Breast Cancer Advocacy Training Course on 28-30 September, which is supported, in part, by a SPARC grant.

 EUROPA DONNA has also served on the Breast Cancer Patient Advocacy Committee of the Advanced Breast Cancer Conferences 2, 3 and 4.
 We have produced several publications highlighting the needs and concerns of women with MBC and are actively engaged in advocating for the rights of women with MBC at European institutions: the European Parliament, Council of Europe and European Commission.